Charles Pic

+Upon his retirement from motor racing, Pic moved into business and asset management.
+Since 2022, Pic has maintained full ownership of French racing team DAMS, who have competed in FIA Formula 2.

 Early career

 Karting and Formula Renault

 Born in Montélimar, France, Pic entered karting at a late age of 13 years.
 With the help of his godfather Éric Bernard, Pic achieved "strong results" in Italian and French championships.

 In 2006, Pic made his Formula Renault debut, racing for La Filière.
 He finished the season as third and also became the rookie champion.

 Formula Renault 3.5 Series

 For 2008 Pic moved to Tech 1 Racing to contest the Formula Renault 3.5 Series.
 He was partnered by Julien Jousse and finished sixth in the points thanks to two wins at Circuit de Monaco – having dominated the entire weekend with pole position and fastest lap – and at Le Mans.
 He remained with Tech 1 for the following season and won twice more, at Silverstone and the Nürburgring, which helped him to finish third in the final standings.
 In 2009 he was also a member of the Renault Driver Development Programme.